nichomueller/ROManifolds.jl/docs/src/transient.md

 feop = LinearNonlinearTransientParamFEOperator(feop_lin,feop_nlin)
 ```

-The two FE operators are wrapped together in a [`LinearNonlinearTransientParamFEOperator`](@ref) struct.
 Next, we define the time marching scheme for our problem, along with a suitable initial condition

 ```julia
 u0(x,μ) = VectorValue(0.0,0.0)